Hi and welcome to this second part about troubleshooting Citrix XenApp.

 Why Should You Read It?

-It is more about the methodology and the tools to use when you are not able to find anything in the whole world wide web.
+It is more about the methodology and the tools to use when you are not able to find anything on the whole world wide web.
 Check the first part to get an idea of what questions to ask and how to start the troubleshooting process.

-Let´s have a look at some useful tools from Microsoft you can (and should) use when troubleshooting Citrix XenApp issues.
+Let´s have a look at some useful tools from Microsoft that you can (and should) use when troubleshooting Citrix XenApp issues.
 Some of them need to be used in combination with the Citrix troubleshooting tools because otherwise you won´t have useful results or you might not be able to read and analyze the information, others can be used themselves.
 Always keep in mind the more information you get from different sources the better you will understand the issue.

 SvcTraceViewer.exe (from Windows 10 SDK)